OpenTraceLab/OpenTraceCapture/CONTRIBUTING.md

 - Follow the existing code style in the project
 - Use consistent indentation and formatting
 - Add appropriate comments for complex logic
-- Ensure compatibility with the libsigrok API where applicable
+- Ensure API compatibility where applicable

 ### Submitting Changes